smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

-OnResumptionRevert is used to trigger next freezed resumption if no requests are currently waiting for response.
+OnResumptionRevert is used to trigger the next frozen resumption if no requests are currently waiting for a response.